tomcurrent/inprogress/README.md

 /* ------------- */

-nodeSite is another MEAN stack site with similar node dependancies as above.
+nodeSite is another MEAN stack site with similar node dependencies as above.
 Also awaiting images and content.

 /* -------------- */

-the other directories contain html/css and javascript for different intranetsfor clints.
-The html is basicly placeholder code which has been replaced by data fed loops in the production applications.
+the other directories contain html/css and javascript for different intranets for clints.
+The html is basiclly placeholder code which has been replaced by data-fed loops in the production applications.